DonChong2000/TodayILearn/01.Productivity/About Productivity.md

 # Principle
-This note aims to research how to maintain high productivity while maintaining healthy lifestyle in order to sustain high productivity levels.
+This note aims to research how to maintain high productivity while maintaining healthy lifestyle in order to sustain high productivity levels.3

 # Methodology
 - Time Management